marsbeaver/bible_app/README.md

 - Double-click within a verse to toggle a highlight for the entire verse.
 - Triple-click to copy the verse
 - Click on the 'Clear Hightlights' button to remove all highlights from the page
+- Draw mode to write on the screen, to underline or write notes

 Repeated clicks reverse the corresponding highlight action.